The Best Way to Water Most of Your Carnivorous Plants

 Lower the whole pot down in the water, stop where the stem of the plant starts.
 Make sure all of the soil is under water

-The water will now start to bubble - wait until it has stopped
+The water will now start to bubble - wait until it stopped

 Lift the pot up and let the excess drain off

-Put your plant back in the cachepot or on the tray
+Put the plant back in the cachepot or on the tray